nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-31-upgrading-from-tfs-2008-to-tfs-2010-overview/index.md

 ---
 title: Upgrading from TFS 2008 to TFS 2010 Overview
-description: "Explore the essential steps for upgrading from TFS 2008 to TFS 2010, including tips on configuration and process templates for a smooth transition."
+description: Explore the essential steps for upgrading from TFS 2008 to TFS 2010, including tips on configuration and process templates for a smooth transition.
 date: 2012-07-31
 creator: Martin Hinshelwood
 id: "6905"